Handle Operators in String Theory

 wit the definition

 and going through the same manipulations as above (taking $u_3\rightarrow \infty$) we integrate out $\varphi$ and $\theta'$ and obtain the analogue of (\ref{eq:S-VirasoroShapiro-3pt_abbla}),

-Of course we may use momentum conservation to write the result more symmetrically in $k_3$ and $k_4$ (following standard manipulations \cite{Polchinski_v1}) but this just introduces unnecessary clutter that doesn't affect the result for the amplitude $\mathcal{A}_{S^2}^{\infty_s}$ that we are heading towards.
+Of course we may use momentum conservation to write the result more symmetrically in $k_3$ and $k_4$ (following standard manipulations \cite{Polchinski_v1}) but this just introduces unnecessary clutter that does not affect the result for the amplitude $\mathcal{A}_{S^2}^{\infty_s}$ that we are heading towards.